The Winter Study Program Committee strives to ensure that every department has the opportunity to organize and offer travel courses.

 Proposals should explain how students would be selected to enroll in the course.
 (The Winter Study Program Committee recommends that students petitioning to enroll in a travel course be asked to provide the instructor with a statement of purpose or rationale for going on the trip.)

-If the course includes travel to a destination that is a level 3 or 4 on the State Department’s list of “Travel Advisories,” the College reserves the right to cancel the trip (an instructor can appeal the decision).
+If the course includes travel to a destination that is a level 3 or 4 on the State Department’s list of “Travel Advisories,” the College reserves the right to cancel the trip.

 Proposals should have a preliminary budget, indicating all items to be charged to student participants.
 The Committee does not allocate money to cover the costs incurred by the instructors.
 Instructors should add an appropriate amount to the costs of each participant to cover their own course related expenses.

 - The Committee encourages proposals that will be accessible financially to a large portion of our students (there is limited funding available to support financial aid students who participate in these travel courses).
 The Committee encourages proposals that have a lower cost per student (up to $3500), but it will review all budget requests.

 - Airfares should be estimated assuming standard round-trip economy fare.